yowainwright/pastoralist/README.md

 If permissions are insufficient, Pastoralist will warn and continue (your workflow won't fail).

-### 3. Automatic Cleanup
+### 3. Cleanup

-When dependencies are removed, Pastoralist removes their overrides automatically.
-No manual intervention required.
+When dependencies are removed, Pastoralist removes their overrides.

 ```mermaid
 flowchart TD